pepollms/tracker/_doc/op_2_design.md

 The actual value of the _target_ will be computed from this percentage and kept.

 All _source data import files_ are expected to be in UTF-8 encoding to accomodate special characters like the Spanish "enye", Ñ (lower case ñ).
-All _source data import files_ must be in the _source data import directory_ `_data/to_import/district`.
+All _source data import files_ must be in the _source data import directory_.

-### In-Favor Data Import Table
+### In Favor Data Import Table

-The _precinct monitor_ table in-favor column can be updated with values from a comma-separated value (CSV) file.
+The _precinct monitor_ table in favor column can be updated with values from a comma-separated value (CSV) file.
 The file is imported into the database and processed.

-The _in-favor data import table_ is structured as a standalone table whose structure is identical to the _in-favor data import file_ structure.
+The _in favor data import table_ is structured as a standalone table whose structure is identical to the _in favor data import file_ structure.

-The _in-favor data import file_ is a comma-separated value (CSV) file with a header line.
+The _in favor data import file_ is a comma-separated value (CSV) file with a header line.
 The following table shows the structure of the CSV file that is read by the system.

 | Column No. | Column Name       | Data Type | Length |